Waterford Reading Academy: Preparing for the End of the School Year (Administrators)

 Prepare Student Records

-2. Reset to Placement: Waterford recommends you reset placement at the beginning of each school year to ensure students are at their current “just right” learning level.
-This tool reassigns the placement test for all selected students.
+2. Reset to Placement: At the start of the new school year, reset placements to ensure students begin at their appropriate learning level.
+This action will reassign placement tests for all selected students.

-3. Remove Associations: This process will move all students out of their classes and schools, unassign student licenses, and update reporting parameters.
-It should be performed 24 hours after using “Reset to Placement” and before rostering for the new school year.
+3. Remove Associations: This step unassigns student licenses, moves students out of their classes and schools, and updates reporting parameters.
+It should be completed at least 24 hours after using "Reset to Placement" and prior to rostering for the new school year.

 4. Rostering Students & Staff:

-Manual Roster: Using the “Rostering: Import” button, follow the prompts to import staff and students with the linked guide and template.
-Individually upload users or update existing staff and students in the “Staff & Students” tab.
+Manual Roster: Navigate to "Rostering Import" and follow the steps to import staff and student data using the provided guide and template.
+You may also individually upload users or details in the "Staff & Students" tab.

 5. Assign Courses and Goals: After updating roster information, assign Waterford courses by grade level for the district, schools, classrooms, and/or students.
 Review your district’s licensing allocation before making assignments.